themattinthehatt/behavenet/docs/source/glossary.rst

 Hyperparameter glossary
 #######################

-The BehaveNet code requires a diverse array of hyperparameters (hparams) that specify details about the data, computational resources to be used for model fitting, and the models themselves.
+The BehaveNet code requires a diverse array of hyperparameters (hparams) to specify details about the data, computational resources, training algorithms, and the models themselves.
 This glossary contains a brief description for each of the hparams options.
-See the example json files for hparams defaults.
+See the `example json files <https://github.com/ebatty/behavenet/tree/master/behavenet/json_configs>`_ for reasonable hparams defaults.

 Data
 ====